Datoto1205/Rolling/README.md

 ## Skills I obtain through this project

 * Knowledge of several controllers, which included UIViewController, UITabelViewController, MFMailComposeViewController.
-* Knowledge of several components of UIKit, which included UIImageView, UIButton, UILabel, UIText, UISwitch, ScrollView, DatePicker, Segmented Control, and so on.
+* Knowledge of several components of UIKit, which included UIImageView, UIButton, UILabel, UIText, UISwitch, UIActivityIndicatorView, ScrollView, DatePicker, Segmented Control, and so on.
-* Some knowledge of Mapkit and notification.
+* Some knowledge of Mapkit, Notification and GCD.
-* Knowledge of MVC structure and object-oriented programming.
+* Knowledge of MVC & MVVM structure and object-oriented programming.
 * Introduction of Google advertisement banner.
 * Basic knowledge of how to create Core Data, fetch & delete & save new data of Core Data.
 * Introduction of outside function sets of Cocoapods.